kebman/norse_text_analytics/README.md

-# norse_text_analytics
+# Norse Text Analytics
-Programmatic Analytics of Norse Texts
+Some programmatic analytics for Old Norse texts.